Anesthesiology Update 2027

 Updates, best practices and new guidelines cover:

-• Artificial intelligence in anesthesia delivery
+• Telemonitoring and artificial intelligence in anesthesia care

 Participants will take away important guidelines and checklists that they can put to immediate use in their anesthesia practice.